cesarderio/reading-notes/class4.md

 <h3>Basic ideas to keep in mind when creating framework:<h3>
 <ul>

-<li>How can you organize the content to support your users’ goals?</li>
+<li>How can you organize the content to support your user's goals?</li>
 <li>Which information should be most prominent?
 Where should your main message go?</li>
 <li>What should the user see first when arriving at the page?</li>
 <li>What will the user expect to see on certain areas of the page?</li>